donnybrilliant/terminal.sh/README.md

 - send more data from tool on save - should content be description?
 - steal data
 - tool information on server might not be the smartest.
-- need to check vulnerable boolean on server.services
+- need to check vulnerable boolean on server.services on connection to server
+- scan command (flags to show different info)
+- user roles list /etc/groups/ /etc/password

 FIX ASAP:

 - ssh - empty dir before login - loadfilesystem on login
 - sniff for user roles
-- user roles list /etc/groups/ /etc/password
-- scan command (flags to show different info)
+- password_cracker

+- PROMPT! especially on SSH should be ip>

   I should use utils more places getUsers etc
   I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)

 FOR TESTING:
-some lines does not follow with a prompt..
+some lines does not follow with a prompt.. can de be because of async?

 - set name
 - password_cracker downloaded successfully